raiyans/tech264-cloud/cloud/research_cloud.md

 ## 11. What sorts of things do you usually need to pay for when using the cloud?
 - **Storage:** For data storage, including block storage and object storage.
 - **Compute Power:** For processing tasks, including virtual machines or containers.
-- **Data Transfer:** Often includes fees for data transferred in and out of the cloud.
+- **Data Transfer:** Often includes fees for data transferred in(ingress not usually fees paid) and out(egress) of the cloud.
 - **Additional Services:** Things like machine learning, databases, and analytics typically incur extra charges.

 ## 12. What are the 4 pillars of DevOps?
 How do they link into the Cloud?
 - **Collaboration:** Encouraging seamless collaboration between development and operations teams.
 - **Automation:** Automating processes like testing, deployment, and infrastructure provisioning, which the cloud enhances with tools like Infrastructure as Code (IaC).
 - **Continuous Integration/Continuous Deployment (CI/CD):** Enables rapid and reliable software delivery pipelines, which are supported by cloud-native CI/CD services.
-- **Monitoring:** Cloud platforms provide built-in monitoring and alerting tools to track the health and performance of applications.
+- **Monitoring/Feedback:** Cloud platforms provide built-in monitoring and alerting tools to track the health and performance of applications.

 ## 13. Case Studies of Cloud Migration
 1. **Netflix:** Migrated from on-premise data centers to AWS to handle its immense streaming traffic.
 Benefits included scalability and the ability to innovate faster by leveraging cloud services like AWS Lambda and Amazon RDS.